ytsmee/Auto-post-artikel-blogger/README.md

-Cara menggunakan script ini
+How to use this script

-🧰 Yang Kamu Butuhkan
+🧰 What You Need
-Akun Google (Gmail)
+Google Account (Gmail)

-Akun Blogger (sudah punya blog)
+Blogger Account (already have a blog)
-Akses ke Google Apps Script
+Access to Google Apps Script
-RSS feed dari sumber berita (contoh: Kompas, Sindonews)
+RSS feeds from news sources (example: Kompas, Sindonews)

-📜 Langkah-Langkah
+📜 Steps
-1. Buka Google Apps Script
+1. Open Google Apps Script
-Kunjungi script.google.com
+Visit script.google.com
-Klik + Project Baru
+Click + New Project

-2. Copy dan Paste Script Txt
+2. Copy and Paste Script Txt

-3. Aktifkan Blogger API
+3. Activate Blogger API
-Klik menu Layanan (ikon puzzle di kiri)
+Click Services menu (puzzle icon on the left)
-Klik + tambahkan layanan
+Click + add service
-Cari Blogger API lalu klik Tambah
+Search Blogger API then click Add

-4. Ambil ID Blog Kamu
+4. Retrieve Your Blog ID
-Masuk ke Blogger
+Log in to Blogger
-Pilih blog kamu
+Select your blog
-Lihat URL-nya, misalnya:
+See the URL, for example:
 Edit
 https://www.blogger.com/blog/posts/1234567890123456789
-Maka ID blog-nya adalah: 1234567890123456789
+Then the blog ID is: 1234567890123456789
-Ganti GANTI_DENGAN_ID_BLOG_KAMU di kode dengan ID tersebut.
+Replace CHANGE_WITH_Your_BLOG_ID in the code with that ID.

-5. Jalankan dan Izinkan Akses
+5. Run and Allow Access
-Klik fungsi fetchAndPostRSS
+Click the fetchAndPostRSS function
-Klik ikon ▶️ untuk menjalankan
+Click the icon ▶️ to run
-Izinkan akses ke akun Google kamu
+Allow access to your Google account

-6. Buat Jadwal Otomatis
+6. Create Automatic Schedule
-Klik menu Triggers (ikon jam ⏰ di kiri)
+Click the Triggers menu (clock icon ⏰ on the left) Click + Add Trigger
-Klik + Add Trigger
+Select the function: fetchAndPostRSS
-Pilih fungsi: fetchAndPostRSS
+Choose the time for example: Time-driven → Hourly

-Pilih waktu misalnya: Time-driven → Hourly
+Translated with DeepL.com (free version)